jasonmccreary/blog-posts/2012-03-23-install-configure-awstats-amazon-ec2.md

   - script
 description: Instructions for installing and configuring AWStats on Amazon EC2 and a script that automatically configures and updates sites for AWStats.
 ---
 As admitted before, I am no sysadmin.
-However, I&rsquo;ve taken an interest in [Amazon EC2][1].
-As such, I&rsquo;m learning as I go.
-This time, it&rsquo;s how to install [AWStats][2].
-What&rsquo;s a server without stats, right?
+However, I've taken an interest in [Amazon EC2][1].
+As such, I'm learning as I go.
+This time, it's how to install [AWStats][2].
+What's a server without stats, right?

 Right now, for learning purposes, I have an EC2 micro instance running Amazon Linux 64-bit.
-That likely doesn&rsquo;t matter for the install.
+That likely doesn't matter for the install.
 There are a few conventions I follow:

 *   Web data is in */var/www/*
 *   Website logs are in */var/logs/httpd/sites/*